Tarot is a fascinating deck of 78 symbolic picture cards, but it’s also far more than that. Tarot acts as a key that:

 Tarot Box or Bag – Keep your deck stored in a small box or bag for safe keeping.

-Tarot Cloth – This creates a barrier between the sacred and mundane, and helps to keep your cards clean and free of damage.
+Tarot Cloth – This creates a barrier between the sacred and mundane, and helps to keep your cards clean while working with them.

 Other Items – Add any other items that you feel will enhance your tarot workings.
 Crystals, candles, and incense make good choices but are not required.